Abbas Akbar

 Abbas Akbar is a Singaporean filmmaker, screenwriter, and executive producer.
 He has written, directed, and overseen over 100 hours of television and film since 2009.

 He is known for Mediacorp's drama series (Tamil), Vettai: Pledged to Hunt, which he wrote and directed in 2010.
 The show won 'Most Popular Series' at Pradhana Vizha 2011.

-Personal life

-Abbas Akbar was born on 14 September 1983 in Singapore.
-His mother is from Chidambaram, Tamil Nadu and his father is from Tiruvannamalai, Tamil Nadu.
-He is the second of three sons.

 Career

 Abbas Akbar made the short film Certain Chapters (2009), which was nominated 'Best Short Film' at the Asian Festival of First Films, and was screened at several international film festivals including Kathmandu International Mountain Film Festival, 3rd New Jersey Independent South Asian Cinefest and the Stepping Stone Film Festival in Chennai.

 His music videos featuring Shabir were the first independent Tamil content to be playing on MTV Asia (both broadcast & online) and other international channels.

 He was one of the two directors for the award-winning and successful drama series Vettai and directed the Tamil procedural police drama, Vettai: Pledged to Hunt, which won a number of awards at Pradhana Vizha 2011.

 In 2012, Abbas Akbar created his first feature film in India, Chennai 2 Singapore.
 The film was jointly produced by Infocomm Media Development Authority (IMDA), Vrobal, MM2 Entertainment Pte, and co-produced by Ghibran and Shabir.
 This film was the first collaboration between the Tamil and Singaporean film industries.